outpaddling/libxtend/README.md

 The library, headers, and man pages are installed under
 ${DESTDIR}${PREFIX}.
 DESTDIR is empty by default and is primarily used by package managers to stage installations.
-PREFIX defaults to ${LOCALBASE}.
+PREFIX defaults to ../local.

+Add-on libraries required for the build, such as biolibc, should be found under either ${PREFIX} or ${LOCALBASE}, which defaults to ${PREFIX}.
+LOCALBASE can be set independently if you want to use libraries installed by FreeBSD ports (/usr/local), MacPorts (/opt/local), pkgsrc (/usr/pkg), etc.

-To install directly to /myprefix, assuming libxtend is installed there as well, using a make variable:
+To install directly to /myprefix, assuming biolibc is installed there as well, using a make variable:

 ```